Myanmar's Suu Kyi Denies Charges Of Genocide Against Rohingya Minority

 She continued: "There will be no tolerance of human rights violations in Rakhine or elsewhere in Myanmar.
 No stone has been left unturned to make domestic accountability work."

-Suu Kyi's assessment of what happened in Rakhine state contrasted starkly with the case made in court by Gambia a day earlier.
+Suu Kyi's assessment of what happened in Rakhine state contrasted starkly with the case made by Gambia a day earlier.

-Lawyers and experts representing the West African nation described victims being forced inside houses before they were intentionally set on fire, soldiers specifically targeting children, including infants and babies, and satellite images that showed an entire Rohingya village destroyed, while a nearby non-Rohingya village was left untouched.
+Lawyers and experts representing the West African nation described victims being forced inside houses that were intentionally set on fire; soldiers specifically targeting children, including infants and babies; and satellite images showing an entire Rohingya village destroyed, while a nearby non-Rohingya village was left untouched.

-Gambia's justice minister, Abubacarr Marie Tambadou, who spent more than a decade prosecuting cases related to Rwanda's 1994 genocide and is one of the officials presenting Gambia's case, told the court he visited Rohingya refuge camps in Bangladesh in 2018.
+Gambia's justice minister, Abubacarr Marie Tambadou, who spent more than a decade prosecuting cases related to Rwanda's 1994 genocide and is one of the officials presenting Gambia's case, told the court that he visited Rohingya refuge camps in Bangladesh in 2018.

 "When I looked into the eyes of those refugees as they recounted their devastating stories, I could see the looks of fear, of despair, of desperation, and of destruction," he told the court.
 "The looks of victims of a modern-day genocide.
 And so we asked the question WHY?
 Why is the world standing by and allowing such horrors again in our lifetime?"